akshatjain04/testserver-cucumber/README.md

 (see the included samples module for a working project)

-### Usage without maven
+### Running from the command-line

-If you're not running java or simply want to run cucumber tests from the command-line you can use the testserver-cucumber-all jar file which includes all required libraries including the Cucumber runtime.
+If you don't want to run your tests as part of a java/maven/etc-build or simply want to run them from the command-line you can use the testserver-cucumber-all jar file which includes all required libraries including the Cucumber runtime.
 Run tests with:

 ```